by Kalle Kilpi

 Find me on LinkedIn

-Most active acquirers have a process to source and vet acquisition opportunities, perform due diligence and make the deal.
+Most active acquirers have a process to source and vet acquisition opportunities, perform M&A due diligence and make the deal.
 Integration is then a somewhat templatized project.
-This is the way it should be, and the high-level merger integration checklist should always be somewhat customized to each deal.
+This is the way it should be, and the high-level post-merger integration checklist should always be somewhat customized to each deal.

 What almost all companies fail to do is standardize the key value creation processes under high-level deal management.
 You can really only say you are applying proper process management to M&A if you have standardized the key value creation processes.

 Examples of value creation processes include (identifying, prioritizing and executing):

 - Locations to be rebranded/closed/sold

 - Consolidation opportunities